rocon/espo/README.md

 Nearly every language in the world has very concrete words for father and mother, and these words are used to such an extant that they too deserve separate lexical entries.
 The existing word for father is *patro* (derived from Latin), to which we add the word *mutro* for mother (derived from German _Mutter_).
 The derivations *patriĉo* and *patrino* are therfore not used.
 Since we have a new word for mother (*mutro*), and we already have a word for daddy (*paĉjo*) we should also have a new word for mommy: *munjo*.

-10. *ri*

-Esperanto has no gender-indifferent third-personal singular pronoun, a feature which many languages have.
-I propose to use the word *ri* (he/she) in case where this is needed or desired.
-This does not deprecate the usage of the existing words *ŝi* (she) and *li* (he), which are perfectly usable to refer to one person of specific gender.

 11. *zi*

 possessive 's